-McAllen Workers Compensation Lawyer
+McAllen Workers Compensation Lawyers

-Your occupation doesn’t matter when applying for workers comp benefitsyou could be a nurse, bus driver, rocket scientist, or anything else.
+Your occupation doesn’t matter when applying for workers’ comp benefits—you could be a nurse, bus driver, rocket scientist, or anything else.
 Regardless of your profession, you may be eligible for benefits regardless of whether your employer was directly responsible for your accident.

 Still, as a workplace accident victim in McAllen, you must typically meet a handful of criteria, which include the following: